raj-arun/flask_app_with_user_login/README.md

-# flask app with user registration and login
+# Flask app with user registration and login
 A simple Flask App with user login , registration capabilities

   - Python 3.6